Azure-Samples/openai-end-to-end-basic/README.md

      -p yourPrincipalId=$PRINCIPAL_ID
    ```

-### 2. Deploy an agent in the Azure AI Agent service
+### 2. Deploy an agent in the Azure AI Foundry Agent service

 To test this scenario, you'll be deploying an AI agent.
 The agent uses a GPT model combined with a Bing search for grounding data.
 Deploying an AI agent requires data plane access to Azure AI Foundry.
 In this architecture, you will interact with the Azure AI Foundry portal and its resources over internet.